+While other types of perm focus the chemical perming solution all over the head, a root perm specifically takes place close to the scalp.
 As the name suggests, the technique focuses the curl directly where the strand meets the scalp.
 The result is a curly hair idea that boosts volume without the aid of a lot of extra product.
 What are you waiting for?

 At the point, you’ve probably grown to expect that the latest and greatest in beauty treatments will come out of Asia.
 What you don’t know is that new hair techniques will, too.
-Meet the digital perm, sometimes also called a ceramic perm.
+Meet the digital perm, sometimes also called a point perm.
 Whereas a traditional perm sets hair that’s been wound around rollers, this process involves rods that emit high levels of heat.

 The takeaway: This process, specifically designed with difficult-to-curl Asian hair in mine, leaves a gentle wave behind.
 It’s closer to a three-month-long blowout than any perm we’ve ever seen.
 If you live in a major city, you should be able to find a salon that specializes in digital perms.